 the people who go to Rheingold

 are more accustomed to even the longest being Rosenkavalier.
 When you do Rosenkavalier, do you put any cuts in

 MJ: There are

 like at all the cuts around the final scene of the second act.
 I would

 very much prefer to have all this uncut.

-have some
+You have to have some

 cuts in the third act without any question, really for dramatic reasons.

-But I never do all the so-called traditional
+But I never do all the so-called traditional and sometimes very provincial

-rehearsal in ’44, so it really dates from that period, even though it didn’t get a
+in ’44, so it really dates from that period, even though it didn’t get a

 MJ: Yes, that